 We are a regenerative medicine company focused on developing and commercializing products in the musculoskeletal segment of the marketplace.
-Our first product candidate, NeoCart, is being investigated in a Phase 3 clinical trial.
+Our first product candidate, NeoCart®, is being investigated in a Phase 3 clinical trial.
 NeoCart utilizes various aspects of our regenerative medicine platform to develop an innovative tissue implant intended to treat tissue injury in the field of orthopedics, specifically cartilage damage in the knee.
-NeoCart is an investigational product and has not been approved for sale in any jurisdiction, including the United States.
+Joint, or articular, cartilage covers the ends of bones and allows for joints to glide smoothly with minimal friction.
+Cartilage damage, or chondral defects, can be caused by acute trauma, such as a bad fall or sports-related injury, or by repetitive trauma, such as general wear over time.
+Unlike other tissues in the body, joint cartilage has no innate ability to repair itself, making any injury permanent.
+Left untreated, even a small defect can expand in size and progress to debilitating arthritis, ultimately necessitating a joint replacement procedure.
 We have no products that are approved for sale in the United States and currently we are not selling any other products that may be approved for sale in other jurisdictions.

-Our regenerative medicine platform provides the tools to develop NeoCart.
-Our regenerative medicine platform combines expertise in the following areas:
+NeoCart is based on our regenerative medicine platform, which combines expertise in the following areas:

-- Cell processing: the handling of a tissue biopsy, extraction of cells, and expansion of the cells; - Scaffold: three-dimensional structures that enable the proper distribution of cells and organize cells in their natural environment to support tissue formation: - · Tissue engineering: the use of a combination of cells, engineering and materials to improve or replace biological functions; and - · Bioadhesives: natural, biocompatible materials that act as adhesives for biological tissue.
+- · Cell therapy and processing: the handling of a tissue biopsy and the extraction, isolation and expansion of the cells; - Biomaterials and Scaffold: three-dimensional biomaterials structures that enable the proper distribution of cells and organize cells in their natural environment to support tissue formation; - · Tissue engineering: the use of a combination of cells, engineering and biomaterials to improve or replace biological functions; and - Bioadhesives: natural, biocompatible materials that act as adhesives for biological tissue and allow for natural cell and tissue infiltration and integration with native cells.

 NeoCart is a cartilage-like implant created using a patient's own cartilage cells through a series of tissue engineering processes.
-First, the patient's cells are separated from a tissue biopsy specimen extracted from the patient by a surgeon and multiplied in our laboratory.
+First, the patient's cells are separated from a tissue biopsy specimen extracted from the patient and multiplied in our laboratory.
 The cells are then infused into our proprietary scaffold that provides structure for the developing implant.
 Before NeoCart is implanted in a patient, the cell- and scaffold construct undergoes a bioengineering process in our Tissue Engineering Processor (TEP).
 Our TEP is designed to mimic the conditions found in a joint so that the implant is prepared to begin functioning like normal healthy cartilage prior to implantation.
 When NeoCart is implanted, a bioadhesive is used to anchor NeoCart in the cartilage injury and seal the implant to the surrounding native cartilage interface.
 The use of the bioadhesive eliminates the need for complicated suturing, and the cartilage implant integrates to the surrounding native cartilage.
 We believe that the Phase 1 and Phase 2 clinical trials provide preliminary evidence for the safety of the NeoCart implant and improvement in pain and function in patients treated with NeoCart.